JulesKhong/my-first-webpage/README.md

 This site shares everything you need to know about me!

 ##Setup
-1.Open in browser
+1. Open in browser
-2.View site
+2. View site

 ##Support and Contact Details
 There are no known bugs, but if you encounter any issues please contact [Julia Dickey](http://www.juliadickey.com).